 - Scroll down and turn on ‘Local API’.

-Adding HomeWizard Energy to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the HomeWizard Energy integration to your Home Assistant instance, use this My button:

 HomeWizard Energy can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.

 Sensors for the P1 meter, Energy socket, and kWh meter: